×

 Symptoms

-Back pain can range in intensity from a dull muscle ache in the muscles to a shooting, searing, or stabbing pain.
+Back pain can vary from a mild muscle ache to sharp, burning, or stabbing sensations.
 In addition, bending, twisting, lifting, standing, or walking may worsen the discomfort or cause it to move down your leg.

 Causes

-Back pain frequently strikes without warning and cannot be identified by a test or your doctor’s imaging analysis.
+Back pain often occurs suddenly and may not be detectable through tests or imaging scans by a doctor.
 The following conditions often involve back pain:

 • Back muscles and spinal ligaments may become strained due to repeated hard lifting or a sudden, painful movement.
 If you’re out of shape, constant tension on your back might cause severe muscular spasms.